MaskedmenOO/TOP-Calculator/README.md

 <h4>Also, there was a part where the string wasn't being sliced.
 I found out later that it was because the string had become a number and obviously now it couldn't be sliced.</h4>

+<h4>It's also not possible to typed in negative numbers.
+To get an answer that is negative is possible but to type in -4 for example cannot be done.</h4>

 <h4>The code is like super messy and many repititive parts.
 Anyway I just wanna move on to the next courses. </h4>

 https://maskedmenoo.github.io/TOP-Calculator/